List of Marvel Comics characters: U: Unuscione

-Carmella Unuscione is a supervillain, a member of Magneto's Acolytes.
+Carmella Unuscione is an Italian supervillain.
+In the majority of her appearances she has been a member of Magneto's Acolytes.
 The character, created by Scott Lobdell and Brandon Peterson, first appeared in The Uncanny X-Men #298 (March 1993).
-The character has the ability to generate a tangible field composed of bioelectrical-charged psionic energy around herself, forming an exoskeleton.
-She is portrayed as one of the more fanatical and violent members of the Acolytes, who often come into conflict with the X-Men.
+She is a mutant with the ability to generate a tangible field of psionic energy around herself (referred to in many of her appearances as her "psionic exoskeleton") that she can manipulate to a limited degree, forming large clawed hands with which to grip or strike with superhuman force, or surrounding others to protect them as well.
+Her exoskeleton is highly resistant to damage, being able to withstand the heat and pressure of reentry into Earth's atmosphere and blows from beings as strong as the X-Man Colossus.
+Through this field Unuscione can generate disruptive bio-energy charges that cause extreme pain and temporary paralysis in living beings.
+Unuscione is generally portrayed as one of the more fanatical and violent members of the Acolytes, often coming into conflict with the X-Men.

-When Avalon, the Acolytes' base of operations, is destroyed, she uses her power to protect her teammates and the X-Man Cyclops.
-The former enemies cooperate to survive without resources while Professor X and Amelia Voght struggle to find their teammates' whereabouts.
-Unuscione and the other Acolytes agree to turn themselves over to government custody, but later escape.

-Unuscione returns to action with the Acolytes as they attack the X-Mansion following the M-Day.
-Professor X is placed in the Acolytes' care after he is critically injured by Bishop.
-Xavier convinces Exodus to disband the Acolytes, and Unuscione and Joanna Cargill move to Utopia.

-Other versions of Unuscione

-In the alternate Age of X reality, Unuscione is known as Stand-Off.
-She is a member of the Force Warriors, a group of psionic mutants who protect "Fortress X", the last known mutant stronghold, by collectively channeling their powers to generate and reinforce a massive psionic shield.

 Unuscione in other media

-Unuscione makes non-speaking appearances in X-Men: The Animated Series as a member of Magneto's Acolytes and resident of Genosha.
+Unuscione makes non-speaking appearances in X-Men: The Animated Series as a member of Magneto's Acolytes.